sjpfenninger/modelling-energy-systems/basics/duality-kkts.md

 The only unknown variables are $g_1$, $\lambda$, and $\mu_4$, which we can solve for.
 If we can find a solution, it is optimal.
 We can also ask ourselves "Does the solution make sense?
 Is there an alternative set of binding inequality constraints that would yield a better solution?" to check that indeed we have found the optimal solution.
 The new solution---orange dot in {numref}`fig:KKT_g2const_graphical`---satisfies the constraints but comes at a higher total operating cost than before.

+Ok, you might ask: what is this all good for?
+KKT conditions can help us find the optimal solutions to nonlinear problems (we don't need them for linear problems), and we will apply them when looking at mixed complementarity problems in {numref}`content:mixed-complementarity`.
+But they also give us a different view on duality, and this is what we want to turn our attention to last.

 ## The connection between duality and KKT conditions

-Lastly, we will discuss the relationship between duality and KKT conditions.
 We know that for every primal problem, there exists a dual problem, but how do we formulate the dual problem?

 Recall the general formulation of a primal problem:
 \begin{align}